 Our Team

 I am an Associate Professor in the Department of Recreation and Leisure Studies at Brock University.
-My research focuses on the social and cultural dimensions of leisure, aging, and disability with a focus on understanding how technology can be used to enrich opportunities for leisure and social connection in later life.
-A core aspect of my scholarship involves translation of my research findings into arts-based and digital innovations to challenge stigma and contribute to the development of technologies and services that enrich the lives of older people and formal and informal caregivers.
+My research focuses on the social and cultural dimensions of leisure, aging, and disability with a focus on understanding how technology and the arts can be used to enrich later life.

 Thesis Title: Wellbeing in Queer Digital Leisure Spaces